Last Updated on September 6, 2023 by Tim Wells

 Supvin X96 Max+: Specs

-The heart of the Supvin X96 Max+ is an Amlogic S905X3 CPU, the same as what’s found in the more expensive SkyStream Pro Android TV box (review here).
+The heart of the Supvin X96 Max+ is an Amlogic S905X3 CPU, the same as what’s found in the more expensive SkyStream Pro Android TV box.

-Rounding out the rear ports are an HDMI 2.1 port, which is capable of up to 48 Gbps in throughput.
-That’s enough to support 8K video at 60 fps and 4K video at 120fps.
+Rounding out the rear ports is an HDMI 2.1 port capable of up to 48 Gbps in throughput.
+That’s enough to support 8K video at 60 fps and 4K at 120 fps.

-That’s not to shabby for a sub-$100 Android box.
+That’s not too shabby for a sub-$100 Android box.
 We’ll get into video performance a little bit later to see if the Supvin X96 Max+ lives up to these specs.

 - CPU: AmLogic S905X3, Quad Core Cortex A55 Processor (64-bit)